Business Resource Center

 A vibrant district of entrepreneurs, major employers, smart workers, and diverse residents needs a public realm that works for everybody.
 To ensure friendly, inviting, clean, and safe streets and public areas, the U District Partnership has initiated and manages an active program that focuses on crime and disorder hotspots, public rights-of-way, young adult support, community services, and partnerships with law enforcement and educational organizations.
 Learn more about how the UDP Clean and Safe Program benefits businesses.

 - Restaurant Success.
-This comprehensive guide created by the Seattle Office of Economic Development makes is easier to start or grow your restaurant or food-truck business.
-The restaurant guide is available on the OED website.
+This comprehensive guide created by the Seattle Office of Economic Development makes it easier to start or grow your restaurant or food-truck business.

 Communication Builds Community: If you are a business operator or property owner in the U District and haven’t sent us your contact information in 2018-19, please update it today.